dmitriz/cpsfy/README.md

   promise.then(onFulfilled, onRejected)
 ```

-The important restictions for CPS functions arising that way are:
+The important restictions Promises arising that way are:
 1. Among many callbacks passed, at most one is ever called.
-2. Each of the callback functions is called precisely with one argument.
+2. Each of the callbacks is called precisely with one argument.

-More general CPS functions do not have such limitations.
+CPS functions do not have such limitations.

 As any Promise provides a CPS function via its `then` method with two callbacks,
 it can be dropped direclty into any CPS operator: